qqyzk/WebXR/README.md

 The seven chosen frameworks are as follows:

 * **Three.js** is a Javascript 3D library that aims to create an easy-to-use, lightweight, cross-browser, general-purpose 3D library.
 * **React-three-fiber** is a React renderer for three.js.
 *  **Babylon.js** tends to create a powerful, beautiful, simple, and open game and rendering engine.
-* **A-Frame** is a web framework for building virtual reality expe- riences, which makes 3D worlds with HTML and entity-component.
+* **A-Frame** is a web framework for building virtual reality experiences, which makes 3D worlds with HTML and entity-component.
 *  **Playcanvas** aims to provide a fast and lightweight Javascript game engine build on WebGL and GLTF.
 * **AR.js** is a javascript framework that supports augmented reality functions, including image tracking, location-based AR, and marker tracking.
 * **MindAR.js** is a framework for web-based augmented reality, which provides image tracking and face tracking functions.

 The characteristics of frameworks for web-based XR is shown in the following table.